 Route de Changé, 72530 Yvré-L’Evêque

-Practical info: accessible by tram T2, Epau-Bernisson stop (13 minutes from the Le Mans station)
+Practical info: accessible via tram T2, stop Epau-Bernisson (13 minutes from Le Mans train station)

 _

-This small city of character in the Sarthe (located northwest of Le Mans) is the holiday destination of the ‘Mansois’ people, and its name comes from the local lords who reigned there.
-Indeed, it is located in the Normandie Maine Regional Natural Park and offers a preserved landscape.
-There is a large lake with a sailing center, Coco Plage (a high place of relaxation in the region), many campsites, as well as a national forest that hosts a Huttopia (nature accommodation).
-For a walk, I recommend the Saut du Cerf/Serf Walk with its rocky promontory or the Lake Walk which goes around the water body for 4km.
+This small town of character in the Sarthe (located northwest of Le Mans) is the holiday destination for locals from Le Mans, and its name comes from the local lords who once ruled there.
+It is situated within the Normandie-Maine Regional Natural Park and offers a preserved landscape.
+There is a large lake with a sailing center, Coco Plage (a popular relaxation spot in the region), numerous campsites, as well as a state forest that houses a Huttopia (nature accommodation).
+As for walks, I recommend the Balade du Saut du Cerf with its rocky promontory, or the Balade du Lac, which loops around the water for 4km.

-Tourist Office of the Champagne Conlinoise and Pays de Sillé
+Champagne Conlinoise and Pays de Sillé Tourist Office

 Place de la Résistance, 72140 Sillé-le-Guillaume